PhilippJoerg/SchiffeVersenkenSoSe26/README.md

 ### Project Structure
 - `schiffe-versenken/` contains the Java source code and tests
-- `doc/` contains the generated Javadoc documentation
+- `doc/` contains the Javadoc documentation
 - `README.md` contains the project overview

 ### Documentation
-To view the generated Javadoc documentation, the complete repository must first be downloaded or cloned locally.
+To view the Javadoc documentation, the complete repository must first be downloaded or cloned locally.
 After that, open the file `doc/index.html` in a web browser.

 ### Milestones
 - Midterm presentation: May 20, 2026